shahriaarrr/discordbot/README.md

 # discordbot

 ### [!]
 Some Notes:
-1.First of all, go to src folder and install requirements by 'pip3 install -r requirements.txt' then run the Cli version by 'python3 bot.py'
+1.First of all, go to src folder and install requirements by `pip3 install -r requirements.txt` then run the Cli version by `python3 bot.py`

 2.you need create your bot in [discord developer portal](https://discord.com/developers) link and then copy your bot token and Then paste in the location specified in the file (bot.py)((you can see [this](https://www.youtube.com/watch?v=nW8c7vT6Hl4&list=PLW3GfRiBCHOhfVoiDZpSz8SM_HybXRPzZ) video to learn how create discord bot))